José Saramago: Early and middle life

 After graduating as a lathe operator, he worked as a car mechanic for two years.
 At this time Saramago had acquired a taste for reading and started to frequent a public library in Lisbon in his free time.
 He married Ilda Reis, a typist and later artist, in 1944 (they divorced in 1970).
 Their only daughter, Violante, was born in 1947.
 By this time he was working in the Social Welfare Service as a civil servant.
 Later he worked at the publishing company Estúdios Cor as an editor and translator, and then as a journalist.
 By that time, in 1968, he met and became lover of writer Isabel da Nóbrega, the longtime partner of author and critic João Gaspar Simões.
 Nóbrega became Saramago's devoted literary mentor, to whom he would later dedicate Memorial do Convento and O Ano da Morte de Ricardo Reis.

-After the democratic revolution in 1974, on 9 April 1975, during the rule of Vasco Gonçalves, Saramago became the assistant director of newspaper Diário de Notícias, and the editorial line became clearly pro-communist.
-A group of 30 journalists - half the editorial staff - handed the board a petition calling for the editorial line to be revised and for it to be published.
-A plenary was called and, following an angered intervention by Saramago, 24 journalists were expelled, accused of being right-wingers.
+After the democratic revolution in 1974, on 9 April 1975, during the rule of Vasco Gonçalves, Saramago became the assistant director of the newspaper Diário de Notícias, and the editorial line became clearly pro-communist.
+A group of 30 journalists – half the editorial staff – handed the board a petition calling for the editorial line to be revised and for it to be published.
+A plenary was called and, following an angry intervention by Saramago, 24 journalists were expelled, accused of being right-wingers.
 After the Coup of 25 November 1975 that put an end to the communist PREC, Saramago, in turn, was fired from the newspaper.

 Saramago published his first novel, Land of Sin, in 1947.
 It remained his only published literary work until a poetry book, Possible Poems, was published in 1966.
 It was followed by another book of poems, Probably Joy, in 1970, three collections of newspaper articles in 1971, 1973 and 1974 respectively, and the long poem The Year of 1993 in 1975.
 A collection of political writing was published in 1976 under the title Notes.
-After his dismissal from Diário de Notícias in 1975, Saramago embraced his writing more seriously and the following years he published a series of important works including Manual de Pintura e Caligrafia (1977), Objecto Quase (1978), Levantado do Chão (1980) and Viagem a Portugal (1981).
+After his dismissal from Diário de Notícias in 1975, Saramago embraced his writing more seriously and in following years he published a series of important works including Manual de Pintura e Caligrafia (1977), Objecto Quase (1978), Levantado do Chão (1980) and Viagem a Portugal (1981).